A list of past events and documentation

 This is a temporary measure for fourteen days and applies to all National Library sites across Aotearoa.

 Our staff are still working and you can use our online services.
 Please continue to send us queries through Ask a Librarian.
-More details of our continuing services will be added on our website
+More details of our continuing services will be added on our website.

 We continue to monitor the situation and follow the Ministry of Health guidelines.